Why careful valuation matters in this situation

 Next step

-Send context and available documents.
-You will receive a realistic recommendation for a suitable review scope.
+Send the context and available documents.
+You will receive a realistic assessment of the appropriate review scope.